Welcome

 The Crown Chiswick

-In what was once the local police station on the main High Road, you’ll find the comforting delights of The Crown.
-This bar/lounge is a classy affair, and while the interiors are elegant with leather booths and marble tabletops, there is an easy and laid-back atmosphere regardless of the time of day.
+In what was once the local police station on Chiswick High Road, you’ll find the comforting delights of The Crown.
+This smart gastropub is a classy affair, and while the interiors are elegant with leather booths and marble tabletops, there is an easy and laid-back atmosphere regardless of the time of day.
 Sunday roasts are sizeable, while the seasonal main menu offers up brasserie classics such as beef tartare, chicken Milanese and seafood risotto alongside an impeccable wine list.
 If the weather’s nice, ask to sit in the pretty centre courtyard and try not to eavesdrop on the Ladies Who Lunch At Chiswick Restaurants, who frequently like to do their Lunching there.

-Details: 210 Chiswick High Road, W4 1PD | For more information, or to book, visit their website here
+Details: 210 Chiswick High Road, W4 1PD | Book here

 Kalamari | ££

-Right on the Chiswick boundary, Kalamari is an informal, family-run Greek restaurant that’s been serving up the best of the Mediterranean to Chiswick’s discerning foodies for 25 years.
+Right on the Chiswick boundary, Kalamari is an informal family-run Greek restaurant that’s been serving up the best of the Mediterranean to Chiswick’s discerning foodies for 25 years.
 Stuffed vine leaves, taramasalata, and kalamari (naturally) top the starters menu, while slow-roasted lamb, whole sea bass, and brandy cream meatballs make up the pick of the mains – all served with a backdrop of Parthenon-style columns, artificial vines and bougainvillea, painted scenes of Greek fishing harbours, and a statue of a harp-playing angel.
 Yes, this place is wonderfully kitsch, but the food and service are stellar.

-Details: 4 Chiswick High Road, W4 1TH | For more information, or to book, visit their website here
+Details: 4 Chiswick High Road, W4 1TH | Book here

 D Grande | £££